rota1001/milkv-baremetal-toolkit/README.md

 Then you will get the `kernel.img`, you can flash it to the SD card.
 It will output the `helloworld` through the UART serial port.

+## Run your own OS
+Notice that the `example/` directory consists of a minimal OS example, you can read the `Makefile` to understand how it works.

 ## Previous Work
 [Use Opensbi to boot your own operating system](https://forum.sophgo.com/t/use-opensbi-to-boot-your-own-operating-system/340)